-The holiday season is a magical time here at Cheekwood, from the one mile of lights, to the period carolers singing Christmas classics, to the 20-foot-tall Poinsettia Tree, there’s something for everyone to enjoy!
-In addition to the lights and festive decor, one of our most beloved holiday traditions is our resident reindeer, Jolly and Dolly.
+The holiday season is a magical time here at Cheekwood, from one mile of lights to TRAINS! lit up for the holidays, there’s something for everyone to enjoy!
+In addition to the lights and festive decor, one of our most beloved holiday traditions is our resident reindeer, Hope and Dolly.

-In their fifth year at Cheekwood, the reindeer continue to charm visitors from near and far.
-They are carefully looked after by Cheekwood team members and, of course, Santa himself, who checks in throughout the week.
-This year, we are lucky to have Jolly returning for her fifth year with us, and we are thrilled to introduce our newest resident reindeer, Dolly.
+In their sixth year at Cheekwood, the reindeer continue to charm visitors from near and far.
+This year, we are lucky to have Dolly returning for her second year with us, and we are thrilled to introduce our newest resident reindeer, Hope.

 While the reindeer are regulars at Cheekwood, they are fairly uncommon in the state of Tennessee.
 We asked Hall Whitaker, Cheekwood reindeer keeper extraordinaire, to tell us some fun facts about these amazing animals that you probably didn’t know.

-- Reindeer can live to be about 16 years old, and our returning reindeer Jolly is eight years old.
-Dolly is only 8 months old, but is already sporting her own set of antlers.
+- Reindeer can live to be about 16 years old!
+Dolly is only a year old, but is already sporting her own set of antlers.